hcs42/heapkeeper-old/doc/developmentrules.rst

    Doc: improved docstrings

-   Two classes have been documented with docstrings and the docstring of two functions have been modified.
+   A class and a method have been documented with docstrings.
 The current format shall be used in all docstrings.

+   The modified class is MyClass, the modified function is `is`.